replane-dev/replane/README.md

 Notes

-- The container entrypoint runs DB migrations automatically before starting.
+- Replane includes an integrated database.
+No external database required.
+- If using an integrated database, data is stored in `/data` inside the container.
+Mount a volume to persist data.
 - Health check: GET /api/health → `{ "status": "ok" }`.

 ## Environment variables

 ### Required

-- `DATABASE_URL` – Postgres connection string
 - `BASE_URL` – e.g. http://localhost:8080 or your external URL
 - `SECRET_KEY_BASE` – long random string (used to sign sessions)

+### PostgreSQL Database

+By default, Replane uses an integrated database.
+To use an external database instead:

+- `DATABASE_URL` – Postgres connection string (e.g., `postgresql://user:pass@host:5432/replane`).
+- `DATABASE_SSL_CA` – Custom SSL/TLS certificate authority (CA) for external PostgreSQL connections.
+- `DATABASE_MAX_CONNECTIONS` – Maximum connections in the pool.
+Defaults to `10`.

 ### Authentication Providers